jony86s/eosio.contracts/CONTRIBUTING.md

 Feature requests are welcome.
 Before you submit one be sure to have:

-1. **Use the GitHub search** and check the feature hasn't already been requested.
+1. **Use the GitHub search** and check the feature hasn&#39;t already been requested.
 1. Take a moment to think about whether your idea fits with the scope and aims of the project.
-1. Remember, it's up to *you* to make a strong case to convince the project's leaders of the merits of this feature.
+1. Remember, it&#39;s up to *you* to make a strong case to convince the project&#39;s leaders of the merits of this feature.
 Please provide as much detail and context as possible, this means explaining the use case and why it is likely to be common.

 ### Change Requests

 Change requests cover both architectural and functional changes to how eosio.contracts works.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc - please be sure to:

-1. **Use the GitHub search** and check someone else didn't get there first
+1. **Use the GitHub search** and check someone else didn&#39;t get there first
-1. Take a moment to think about the best way to make a case for, and explain what you're thinking.
-Are you sure this shouldn't really be a [bug report](#bug-reports) or a [feature request](#feature-requests)?
+1. Take a moment to think about the best way to make a case for, and explain what you&#39;re thinking.
+Are you sure this shouldn&#39;t really be a [bug report](#bug-reports) or a [feature request](#feature-requests)?
 Is it really one idea or is it many?
-What's the context?
+What&#39;s the context?
 What problem are you solving?
-Why is what you are suggesting better than what's already there?
+Why is what you are suggesting better than what&#39;s already there?

 ## Working on eosio.contracts